Letters of Administration-no will

 The estate laws determine the family member that have the right to be appointed as an Administrator of an Estate.
 The Surrogate's Court Procedure Act (SCPA) has many section s dealing with Intestate Administration.
 Section 1001 of the SCPA provides the order of priority for the appointment of the Administrator.

-I have successfully represented many clients in Administration proceedings in the New York Surrogate's Courts.
+As a New York City attorney, I have successfully represented many clients in Administration proceedings in the New York Surrogate's Courts.
 I have helped family members protect their interests by having them appointed by the Court as Administrator and securing their rightful share of the decedent's estate.
-My many years of experience has helped me successfully assist clients in the navigation of the many rules and procedures involved in Administration proceedings and obtaining Letters of Administration.
+My many years of experience as an attorney has helped me successfully assist clients in the navigation of the many rules and procedures involved in Administration proceedings and obtaining Letters of Administration.